ossef/MDP_Battery/README.md

 ##  Contributors & Copyright

 - [Youssef AIT EL MAHJOUB](https://github.com/ossef)
 - This code is open source.
-However, one can cite the original document [2] submitted in WIMOB 2024.
+However, one can cite the original document [2] submitted to WIMOB 2024.

 [1] "Performance and energy efficiency analysis in NGREEN optical network", Youssef AIT EL MAHJOUB, Hind CASTEL-TALEB and Jean-Michel FOURNEAU".
 In, 14th International Conference on Wireless and Mobile Computing, Networking and Communications, WiMob, 2018.

-[2] "Finding the optimal policy to sell energy for an off-grid telecom operator", Youssef AIT EL MAHJOUB and Jean-Michel FOURNEAU".
+[2] "Finding the optimal policy to provide energy for an off-grid telecommunication operator", Youssef AIT EL MAHJOUB and Jean-Michel FOURNEAU".
 Submitted paper, In, 20th International Conference on Wireless and Mobile Computing, Networking and Communications, WiMob, 2024.